YPares/toptle/README.md

 # Toptle

 A transparent process monitor that displays real-time CPU and memory usage in your terminal title bar.
-Works seamlessly with both interactive applications (vim, htop, less) and non-interactive commands (make, git) without interfering with their operation.
+Works with both interactive applications (vim, htop, less) and non-interactive commands (make, git) without interfering with their operation.

 ## How it works

-Toptle automatically detects the type of command you're running and adapts accordingly:
+Toptle tries to detect (in a very rudimentary fashion for now) the type of command you're running and adapts accordingly:

-- **Interactive applications** use full PTY mode with terminal size forwarding and title interception
+- **Interactive applications** use full PTY mode with terminal size forwarding and title interception (default for unknown commands)
-- **Non-interactive commands** use efficient direct piping with proactive title updates
+- **Non-interactive commands** use direct piping with proactive title updates

-Your terminal title will display resource stats like `📊 5.2% CPU, 45.1MB RAM` or preserve existing titles with `Original Title | 📊 5.2% CPU, 45.1MB RAM`.
+Your terminal title will display resource stats like this: `ORIGINAL_TITLE | 📊 5.2% CPU, 45.1MB RAM`.

+(`ORIGINAL_TITLE` is just current working directory + command name if the wrapped command doesn't send any title sequence)

 ## Installation